Enkidu-6/tor-ddos/README.md

 # tor-ddos The long version

-Iâ€™m putting this together in response to some people who are looking for something simple that anyone regardless of their level of expertise can implement.
-Something that doesnâ€™t require a lot of time.
+I'm putting this together in response to some people who are looking for something simple that anyone regardless of their level of expertise can implement.
+Something that doesn't require a lot of time.
 No scripts, just mostly plain text and as simple as copy and paste if you want to.

 # First step: Preparing your system for high number of connections: